-Schools must manage pests to prevent injury, disease and damage to property, maintain buildings in sound condition, minimise disruption to teaching and sporting activities and prevent the spread of pests from the school into the surrounding community and environment.
-This guideline has been prepared to provide information on methods of pest control and minimising the risks that the use of pesticides in schools may present.
+Schools must manage pests to prevent injury, disease and damage to property and people, maintain buildings in sound condition, minimise disruption to teaching and sporting activities and prevent the spread of pests from the school into the surrounding community and environment.
+Pests in schools can include rodents, bats, birds, possums, snakes and insects such as ants, cockroaches etc.

-The first step in the pest control process is to understand the conditions pests need to survive, reproduce and spread, predict which pests may create problems and the time and location these problems are most likely to occur.
-Eg. Rats and mice are known to cause great damage to buildings and equipment.
+The first step in the pest control process is to understand the conditions pests need to survive, reproduce and spread, as well as to predict which pests may create problems and the time and location these problems are most likely to occur.
+E.g. rats and mice are known to cause great damage to buildings and equipment.

-- Mechanical controls – mechanical pest control is the management of pests using physical means such as fences, barriers, or screens.
+- mechanical controls – mechanical pest control is the management of pests using physical means such as fences, barriers, or screens.
 It also includes methods such as trapping or weeding

 Minimising the Risks from Pesticides

 The main way that this can be done is to time the application to minimise human exposure to the pesticide.
 School holidays or weekends are ideal but check whether outside groups are using school facilities at these times.
 It is also recommended to keep a written record of numbers of baits laid and recovered to prevent them being forgotten or missed.
 If baits are left for long periods they can deteriorate into a powdery form that can be inhaled.